I’m a Black man who’s conflicted about animated shows only hiring Black actors for Black roles

 But again, I’m conflicted.

 It’s no surprise that Hollywood’s struggle with inclusion extends to voice acting.
-There’s a deep history of white actors being behind characters of color in animated films and TV shows, including Apu and Carl Carlson (Hank Azaria) and Dr. Julius Hibbert (Harry Shearer) in The Simpsons; Diane Nguyen (Alison Brie) in BoJack Horseman; Cleveland Brown (Mike Henry) in Family Guy and The Cleveland Show, and hell, the entire principle cast of DreamWorks’s 1998 blockbuster The Prince of Egypt.
+There’s a deep history of white actors being behind characters of color in animated films and TV shows, including Apu and Carl Carlson (Hank Azaria) and Dr. Julius Hibbert (Harry Shearer) in The Simpsons; Diane Nguyen (Alison Brie) in BoJack Horseman; Cleveland Brown (Mike Henry) in Family Guy and The Cleveland Show; and hell, the entire principle cast of DreamWorks’s 1998 blockbuster The Prince of Egypt.

 People of color should absolutely have more opportunities on and behind the camera, and in the recording booth, too.
 But as it pertains to animated shows, showrunners shouldn’t throw up their POC Bat signal only for POC roles.
 The idea that “Black characters on an animated show should be played by Black people” is well meaning, if not a little shortsighted.
 I worry this kind of messaging will box Black actors into only Black roles, which undercuts the boundless nature of voicing animation.